pjimmybrcd/bwctest/README.md

 1. mysql -u <username> -p
 2. CREATE database users;
 3. USE users;
-4. CREATE table failures (
-id INT NOT NULL PRIMARY KEY AUTO_INCREMENT,
+4. CREATE table failures (id INT NOT NULL PRIMARY KEY AUTO_INCREMENT, mac VARCHAR(20), ip VARCHAR(20), device VARCHAR(30), port VARCHAR (10));
-	mac varchar(20),
-	device VARCHAR(20),
-	port varchar (10)
-	);
-5. CREATE table authorized (
-id INT NOT NULL PRIMARY KEY AUTO_INCREMENT,
+5. CREATE table authorized (id INT NOT NULL PRIMARY KEY AUTO_INCREMENT, mac VARCHAR(20), ip VARCHAR(20), device VARCHAR(30), port varchar (10));
-	mac varchar(20),
-	device VARCHAR(20),
-	port varchar (10)
-	);
-6. Add your authorized macs to the authorized table.
+6. Add your authorized macsand device names to the authorized table.
 Writing a script to do this would be the most efficient way to do this.
 But the command below demonstrates how this can be done in MySQL:
-	INSERT INTO authorized (mac) values('0000.0000.0000');
+	INSERT INTO authorized (mac, device) values('0000.0000.0000', 'Ruckus_AP_BLD1');

 ### Install rsyslog
 1. sudo apt-get install rsyslog